caoymg/RecSys-Note/shallow model/notes on SVD++.md

 - these methods transform users to the item space by viewing them as baskets of rated items.
 - Neighborhood models are most effective at detecting very localized relationships.
 They rely on a few signifificant neighborhood relations, often **ignoring the vast majority of ratings by a user**.

 Central to most item-oriented approaches is a similarity measure between items.
-Frequently, it is based on the **Pearson correlation coeffificient, *ρij*** ❓💬, which measures the tendency of users to rate items *i* and *j* similarly.
+Frequently, it is based on the **Pearson correlation coefficient, *ρij***, which measures the tendency of users to rate items *i* and *j* similarly.
 An appropriate similarity measure, denoted by ***sij*** , would be a shrunk correlation coefficient:

 <img src="https://img.imgdb.cn/item/60487d345aedab222c411bfe.png" width="50%" height="50%" />